Subaru-PFS/ets_fiberalloc/README.md

 2. Draining:
   - While targets are still visible with any fiber:
+    - find the fiber with the lowest number of visible targets, and assign the visible target with the highest prioity to it.
+If there is more than one valid target, choose one randomly.

+2. Draining_closest:
+  - While targets are still visible with any fiber:
-    - find the fiber with the lowest number of visible targets, and assign the visible target with the highest prioity to it
+    - find the fiber with the lowest number of visible targets, and assign the visible target with the highest prioity to it.
+If there is more than one valid target, choose the one closest to the Cobra center.

 3. New:
   - While targets are still visible with any fiber: